jmschrei/ledidi/README.md

 ### Installation

-You can install Ledidi with `pip install ledidi`.
+You can install Ledidi with `pip install ledidi` and you can download the Basenji model we used with `wget https://storage.googleapis.com/basenji_barnyard/model_human.h5`, though any model is can be used with Ledidi.

 ### Example